 At the age of eleven, Manuel became a passionate and skilled cook with Kaiserschmarren being his signature dish.
 Which hasn’t changed at all over the years.

-Today, 25 years later, Katharina and 32-year-old Manuel are still a close mother-son team, working together on the storied Olperer Hut in Zillertal Valley.
+Today, 28 years later, Katharina and Manuel, who is now in his mid 30s, are still a close mother-son team, working together on the storied Olperer Hut in Zillertal Valley.
 One generation prior to Katharina Daum, the hut had also been managed women-handed into the early 1990s.
 Ginzling-native Olga Platzer, dubbed the ‘Olperer Witch’, was a very special warden and went down in history as a as a person who really enjoyed life.

 Hikers and mountain climbers have been staying on the Olperer Hut on their way to the like-named 3,476-meter summit of the Olperer since 1881.
 It makes it one of the oldest mountain huts in the Eastern Alps.
 However, little has remained of the original hut that was erected by the Prague Section of the German-Austrian Alpinist Association.
 In the 20th century, the hut was continuously extended and refurbished and ownership of what remained of the hut passed several times.
 Since 2004, the hut has been owned by the Neumarkt Section of the German Alpinist Association, who was committed to building a new hut.
 Designed by Austrian architect Hermann Kaufmann, in its place today is a modern mountain hut, perched hundreds of feet above Schlegeis Reservoir on the sunny side of the Tux Alps, with a view of serrated ridges and glistening white glaciers in front.